Update Safari on macOS

 An expanded list of software which has available updates:

-App Store will now update Safari
+App Store will now update Safari on macOS

 The latest version of Safari available for your system will download and install itself.
 This may take a few minutes depending on the speed of your internet connection.